‘Southern Charm’ Season 4, Kathryn Dennis, Thomas Ravenel Do Court Mediation For Custody

-On the new season, Southern Charm season 4, fans see the Thomas Ravenel/Kathryn Dennis relationship and parenting at its most fragile time, right after Kathryn Dennis got back from rehab in Malibu, but in the coming weeks on the Bravo show, Kathryn begins to regularly get visitation, as evidenced in photos on Instagram and other social media.
+On the new season, Southern Charm Season 4, fans see the Thomas Ravenel/Kathryn Dennis relationship and parenting at its most fragile time, right after Kathryn Dennis got back from rehab in Malibu.
+In the coming weeks on the Bravo show, Kathryn begins to regularly get visitation, as evidenced in photos on Instagram and other social media.
 Luckily for the children, Kensie and Saint Ravenel, both parents have agreed to mediation later this month rather than a trial.

-Up until Thomas Ravenel took Kensie and Saint with him to play winter polo in California, Kathryn Dennis had both children for regular visitation, and now that the reported crisis of last summer has passed both parents are meeting this month to re-establish some normalcy, with both parties agreeing to regular testing, says the Inquisitr.
+Up until Thomas Ravenel took Kensie and Saint with him to play winter polo in California, Kathryn Dennis had both children for regular visitation, and now that the reported crisis of last summer has passed both parents are meeting this month to re-establish some normalcy, with both parties agreeing to regular testing, according to a previous report by the Inquisitr.
 Mediation typically consists of both parties deciding that it is better to meet with a mediator to work out a parenting and custody plan, rather than allow a judge to make a unilateral decision.

 Up until this point, Thomas Ravenel had the two children with the help of nannies, and Kathryn Dennis typically had Kensie and Saint at her parent’s home outside of Charleston without domestic help.
 Kensie has just turned three, and has been in a Montessori preschool.